Aritzia Inc. (OTCMKTS:ATZAF) Receives $39.93 Consensus Price Target from Brokerages

-Aritzia Inc. (OTCMKTS:ATZAF) has received a consensus recommendation of “Buy” from the seven brokerages that are covering the firm, Marketbeat reports.
-Seven equities research analysts have rated the stock with a buy rating.
-The average 12 month target price among brokerages that have issued a report on the stock in the last year is $39.93.
+Aritzia Inc. (OTCMKTS:ATZAF) has been assigned a consensus recommendation of “Buy” from the seven research firms that are currently covering the firm, Marketbeat Ratings reports.
+Seven equities research analysts have rated the stock with a buy recommendation.
+The average 1-year price objective among brokerages that have updated their coverage on the stock in the last year is $42.00.

-Several analysts have issued reports on ATZAF shares.
-Royal Bank of Canada raised their price target on shares of Aritzia from C$36.00 to C$40.00 and gave the stock an “outperform” rating in a research report on Wednesday, July 14th.
-Robert W. Baird lifted their target price on Aritzia from $35.17 to $44.00 and gave the stock an “outperform” rating in a research report on Wednesday, July 14th.
+A number of analysts have recently issued reports on the stock.
+BMO Capital Markets boosted their target price on shares of Aritzia from C$40.00 to C$43.00 and gave the company an “outperform” rating in a research note on Wednesday, July 14th.
+Robert W. Baird upped their target price on Aritzia from $35.17 to $44.00 and gave the company an “outperform” rating in a research report on Wednesday, July 14th.
 They noted that the move was a valuation call.
-BMO Capital Markets upped their price target on Aritzia from C$40.00 to C$43.00 and gave the company an “outperform” rating in a report on Wednesday, July 14th.
-CIBC upped their target price on Aritzia from C$42.00 to C$43.00 and gave the company an “outperform” rating in a research note on Wednesday, July 14th.
-Finally, TD Securities lifted their price target on shares of Aritzia from C$36.00 to C$44.00 and gave the stock a “buy” rating in a research note on Tuesday, July 6th.
+TD Securities upped their price objective on Aritzia from C$36.00 to C$44.00 and gave the stock a “buy” rating in a research report on Tuesday, July 6th.
+Scotiabank upped their target price on Aritzia from C$41.00 to C$44.00 and gave the stock an “outperform” rating in a research note on Monday.
+Finally, Royal Bank of Canada increased their price objective on Aritzia from C$36.00 to C$40.00 and gave the company an “outperform” rating in a research note on Wednesday, July 14th.

 Aritzia, Inc engages in the design of apparel and accessories for its collection of fashion brands.
 Its brands include Wilfred, Babaton, Tna, Wilfred Free, Sunday Best, Le Fou Wilfred, Denim Forum, Little Moon, and The Group by Babaton.
 It operates through Canada, and United States geographical segments.